Teaching About LGBTQ+ World History

 3. N.J. schools will finally teach about LGBTQ history.
 Here’s what kids would learn.: This article explains the objective of teaching LGBTQ+ history in schools and what students will be gaining from this experience.
 It also details the New Jersey law regarding the teaching of LGBTQ+ history and its significance, along with some suggested classroom content.

-5. How will LGBT history be taught in New Jersey schools after new law?: This article explains the requirements of New Jersey’s new law and what it means for school boards.
+4. How will LGBT history be taught in New Jersey schools after new law?: This article explains the requirements of New Jersey’s new law and what it means for school boards.
 It includes other instances in LGBTQ+ history, such as when and how California implemented a similar law in 2012.

-6. Pushing back on requirement that LGBT history be taught in schools | Video: This article explains the viewpoints of some individuals who are against the law requiring that LGBT history be taught in schools.
+5. Pushing back on requirement that LGBT history be taught in schools | Video: This article explains the viewpoints of some individuals who are against the law requiring that LGBT history be taught in schools.
 It also provides some counterarguments that are in favor of the law and explains the benefits that it could have on the school environment.

 Books

 1. A Queer History of the United States (Michael Bronski, 2011): Bronski’s book demonstrates how LGBTQ+ history is fundamentally intertwined with American history and challenges their exclusion from the prevailing historical narrative.
 Using primary source documents, literature, and cultural histories, he provides a broad narrative of lesbian, gay, bisexual, and transgender history spanning from 1492 to the 1990s.
+Bronski has also written a version called A Queer History of the United States for Young People (2019).

 2. Sapphistries: A Global History of Love Between Women (Leila J. Rupp, 2009): Focusing specifically on lesbian history, Rupp’s book provides a thorough look at how these women have shaped the course of world history throughout time, from Ancient Greece to the Parisian aristocracy and more.
 The global focus of this source could even be integrated into a World History course or other subject of that nature.